Dacia Bigster Review 2025: Price, specs & boot space

 "Just like the Duster, the Dacia Bigster offers exceptional value for money with a starting price of £24,995, and even the most expensive one is under £30k."

 Three different powertrains are available.
-The starting price of the Expression trim is for the TCe 140 mild-hybrid petrol engine, while the TCe 130 4x4 model, with four-wheel drive, costs £27,195 and the Hybrid 155, with a full-hybrid petrol-electric setup, costs from £27,995.
+The starting price of the Expression trim is for the Mild Hybrid 140 petrol engine, while the Mild Hybrid 130 4x4 model, with four-wheel drive, costs £27,195 and the Hybrid 155, with a full-hybrid petrol-electric setup, costs from £27,995.

 Trim levels and standard equipment

 The entry-level Bigster is the Expression, which comes with 17-inch alloy wheels and roof bars and has rear parking sensors and a reversing camera.
-Inside, there's dual-zone air con and the smaller seven-inch infotainment screen.
+Inside, there's dual-zone air-con and the smaller 7.0-inch digital instrument screen.

-The Extreme trim adds 18-inch alloy wheels, modular roof bars, a panoramic sunroof and Copper Brown trim both inside and out for a more sophisticated look.
+The Extreme trim adds 18-inch alloy wheels, modular roof bars that you can reposition crosswise, an opening panoramic sunroof and Copper Brown trim both inside and out for a more sophisticated look.
 The upholstery is a washable synthetic material, and rubber floor and boot mats are standard.
 Hill descent control is included for slippery off-road hills.
+You also get the bigger driver instrument display and the YouClip cup holder, bag hook and portable flashlight.

 Should the Extreme be your cup of tea, you can also add various accessories to complement the look, including a Sleep Pack (a double bed for the boot), a roof rack and a tent that fits to the Bigster's rear.

 If the Extreme is a bit rugged for your tastes, the Journey trim is more luxury-focused.
-It also has 19-inch wheels, an electric boot lid and a hands-free key, as well as a higher centre console with an armrest.
-A wireless phone charger and adaptive cruise control are included.
+It also has 19-inch wheels, an electric boot lid and a hands-free key, as well as a higher centre console with an armrest and chilled compartment.
+A wireless phone charger and adaptive cruise control are included and there's the option of two-tone paint with a black roof.

 Ask the heycar experts: common questions